-The LSAT is offered four times each academic year: in June, September or October, December and February.
-The June test is given on a Monday afternoon; the others are administered on a Saturday morning.
+The LSAT is offered multiple times each academic year.
 For observers of Saturday Sabbath, alternative test dates are available.
 If you are planning to attend law school immediately upon graduation, it is advisable to take the LSAT by the June of the summer preceding your senior year.
 This administration will allow you to get your scores back in time to participate in all early assurance/admissions programs and to be at the forefront of the application process at all schools the following fall.
 Furthermore, if you take the June LSAT, you will have the option to take the test again in a timely fashion should you decide to cancel your scores or retake the test later.
-October and December LSAT administrations during your senior year can still be viable options, although the later release of the scores may somewhat negatively impact your candidacy at schools that operate on more aggressive rolling admission.
+Later LSAT administrations during your senior year can still be viable options, although the later release of the scores may somewhat negatively impact your candidacy at schools that operate on more aggressive rolling admission.
 Fewer law schools will accept scores from the February LSAT administration of the same year of expected matriculation although higher scores from this test administration may still be helpful to applicants on waitlists.

 Law Services reports LSAT scores for five years, but some law schools will not accept a score that is older than three years.
 Consequently, if you plan on working for a while prior to applying to law school, check the longevity of your test scores at the specific institutions in which you are interested.